Chelsea Walls

-Chelsea Walls is a 2001 independent film directed by Ethan Hawke and released by Lions Gate Entertainment.
-It is based on the 1990 play Chelsea Walls by Nicole Burdette.
-It stars Kris Kristofferson, Uma Thurman, Rosario Dawson, Natasha Richardson, Vincent D'Onofrio, and Robert Sean Leonard among others, with original score by Jeff Tweedy of Wilco.
-The story takes place in the historic Chelsea Hotel in New York City.
+Chelsea Walls is a 2001 American drama film directed by Ethan Hawke in his directorial debut and written by Nicole Burdette, based on her 1990 play of the same name.
+It stars Kris Kristofferson, Uma Thurman, Robert Sean Leonard, Tuesday Weld in her final film, Kevin Corrigan, Bianca Hunter, Vincent D'Onofrio, Natasha Richardson and Rosario Dawson.
+The story takes place in the historic Chelsea Hotel in Manhattan.

+Cheslea Walls premiered at the 2001 Woodstock Film Festival, and was released in theaters in the United States on April 19, 2002, by Lions Gate Films.

 Plot

 The film tells five stories of a number of artists as they spend a single day in New York's famed bohemian home Chelsea Hotel, struggling with their arts and personal lives.